SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-15-beautiful-vaccines-2.md

 That's where we are today:
 - The FDA agrees with Moderna that the trial is evidence that the vaccine is "highly effective" at preventing symptomatic COVID-19 14 days after the 2nd dose.
-(Asymptomatic COVID-19 is another matter, still under intense study.)
+(Asymptomatic COVID-19 is another matter, still under intense study.
+But see the Moderna supplement below, which has some intriguing early asymptomatic results.)
 - The FDA also agrees that the side-effects will make you feel like crap for a day or so (though they didn't print those exact words, I'm quite certain they were spoken), and that the degree might be a bit worse than Pfizer, but not enough to impede EUA approval.
-- The FDA also finds evidence of partial immunity after 1 dose, but this is preliminary and in no way a guideline for people to skip the second dose.
+- The FDA also finds evidence of partial immunity after 1 dose, but this is preliminary and in no way guidance for people to skip the second dose.

 ## The Moderna FDA EUA application briefing documents